© Crown copyright 2018

 These credits are available for periods since 6 April 2010 during which the individual accompanied their spouse or civil partner on postings overseas.

 You need to apply for them within the time limits.
-They can help to protect your entitlement to Jobseeker’s Allowance and Employment and Support Allowance, as well as the State Pension and (before 6 April 2017) Bereavement Benefits.
+They can help to protect your entitlement to Jobseeker’s Allowance and Employment and Support Allowance.

-From 6 April 2017, Bereavement Benefits will be replaced by the Bereavement Support Payment for new claimants.
-National Insurance credits will not give entitlement to the Bereavement Support Payment.
+For those whose spouse or civil partner died on or after 6 April 2017, a new benefit known as Bereavement Support Payment replaced previous bereavement benefits.
+National Insurance credits do not give entitlement to the Bereavement Support Payment.

 You should apply for the Class 1 credit for accompanied periods since 6 April 2010 if: